 “U.S. dairy already has a great story and commitment to the environment.
 We’ve made significant improvements to produce food more efficiently, conserve resources and reduce waste.
 As a result, dairy accounts for just 2% of U.S. greenhouse gas emissions (GHG).”

-Dr. Jim Wallace, Senior Vice President, Environmental Research at Dairy Management Inc.
+Dr. Jim Wallace, Senior Environmental Consultant, Dairy Management Inc.

 “Dairy cows only contribute a proportion of agricultural greenhouse gas emissions and agricultural greenhouse gas emissions are only about 9% of total emissions in the U.S. Moreover, if we were to eliminate dairy cows from the U.S. food production system and replace them with other agricultural processes, we estimate the equivalent reduction in total US greenhouse gas emissions to be less than 1%.”